QuerySurge Technical Whitepaper No. 3

 Basic QuerySurge Security

 In this section, we describe the basic security features of QuerySurge, which follow standard security approaches.
-It is important to underscore that the security design of QuerySurge in its standard deployment assumes that QuerySurge is installed behind the organization’s firewall, and has the protection afforded by an industry-standard firewall and networking protections.
+It is important to underscore that the security design of QuerySurge in its standard or default deployment assumes that QuerySurge is installed behind the organization’s firewall, and has the protection afforded by an industry-standard firewall and networking protections.
+For organizations that require a higher security level, see the section Enhanced Security Options.

 QuerySurge is a Web 2.0 application, with three major components (the QuerySurge Application Server, the QuerySurge database and the QuerySurge Agent).
-A fourth component, the QuerySurge command-line execution API is also part of the ecosystem.
+Additional components including the QuerySurge command-line execution API, the QuerySurge RESTful API, and QueryMerge utility, are also part of the ecosystem.
 Therefore, there are multiple points of security focus:

 - Browser-to-QuerySurge Application Server roundtrip communications